 The outcomes of our research through conversations and working in and with independent pharmacies has shown that they and their teams are facing a number of critical problems:

-- Personal strain
+- Personal strain and mental ill-health

-- Feeling out of control and overwhelmed
+- Feeling overwhelmed and out of control

-- Team performance
+- Team recruitment, retention and performance

-- Capacity and time
+- Capacity and time to plan and deliver

 Pharmacy owners can delay no longer, there is an urgent need to develop their own recovery plan.
-The arrival of a new year provides an opportunity to resolve to do just that.

 The Pharmacy Complete Reset and Recover Programme has been developed utilising all our knowledge, skills and experience and is designed to support all the required elements to help address these problems and create an effective business recovery plan specific to community pharmacy.
 Click on the link above to find out more and see how we can help you to help yourself.